 One of the most important regulations for truck drivers revolves around their “hours of service.”
 Federal and state laws limit the amount of time a driver can remain on the road without taking a break.
 The limits on these regulations apply both daily and weekly.
 When a truck operator exceeds these regulations, they can become fatigued and cause an accident.

 Another example of a violation involves properly securing cargo.
-If a truck driver or another employee of a company fails to follow weight restrictions and safety procedures when loading cargo, products may fall from the truck during transit and cause an accident.
+If a truck driver or another party fails to follow weight restrictions and safety procedures when loading cargo, products may fall from the truck during transit and cause an accident.

-Consider Working with an Attorney from Our Firm Serving Gwinnett County
+Consider Working with a Truck Accident Attorney at Our Firm Serving Gwinnett County

 Truck accidents have the potential to dramatically alter your way of life.
 Simple tasks like shopping for groceries or cleaning your home could become difficult due to your injuries.
 These injuries can also have a harsh impact on your financial situation.